Aerated Bread Company: The Pilgrimage Vol. II – The Tunnel (Dorothy Richardson)

 'What is it you love about them?'

 'I think it's their dowdiness.
 The food is honest; not showy, and they are so blissfully dowdy.'"

 "The Philanthropist and the Happy Cat" (Saki)

-The smug Jocantha Bessbury decides to give a theatre ticket to someone less fortunate than herself:
+Saki has the smug Jocantha Bessbury decide to give a theatre ticket to someone less fortunate than herself:

 She went forth in search of a tea-shop and philanthropic adventure. ...
 In a corner of an A.B.C. shop she found an unoccupied table, whereat she promptly installed herself, impelled by the fact that at the next table was sitting a young girl, rather plain of feature, with tired, listless eyes and a general air of uncomplaining forlornness.

 Dracula (Bram Stoker)

-In the latter part of the novel, Jonathan Harker recalls stopping at the Aerated Bread Company for a cup of tea, after having spent the afternoon searching for Count Dracula's lair.
+In the latter part of Bram Stoker's novel Dracula, Jonathan Harker recalls stopping at the Aerated Bread Company for a cup of tea, after having spent the afternoon searching for Count Dracula's lair.

 It was now dark, and I was tired and hungry.
 I got a cup of tea at the Aerated Bread Company and came down to Purfleet by the next train.